echowings/echowings.github.io/content/post/kubenetes/Application-Scheduling-and-Lifecycle-Mangement/index.en.md

 license: CC BY-NC-ND
 ---

-This article describes how to use kubernetes deployments to deploy pods, scale pods, perform rolling updates and rollbacks, carry out resource management, and use ConfigMaps to configurepods using `kubectl` command and YAML definitions.
+This article describs how to use kubernetes deployments to deploy pods, scale pods, perform rolling updates and rollbacks, carry out resource management, and use ConfigMaps to configurepods using `kubectl` command and YAML definitions.

 ## Run a container